smalldm4wdpatch0061color

 Monthly Runs & Club Activities

 We host regular trail runs and events throughout the year.
 Our schedule includes local trails, special trips, and club gatherings that give members a chance to get to know each other off the trail as well.
+Check out our Events page to see upcoming runs and events.

 Responsible Off-Roading

+Desert Mountain 4WD Club is committed to responsible land use and trail stewardship adhering to the Tread Lightly Principles.
 We want to make sure these trails stay open and enjoyable for years to come.

 Interested in Joining Us?

 If you’re curious about off-roading, looking for people to ride with, or just want to learn more, we’d love to hear from you.
+Reach out with questions — we’re happy to help.

 Come join us and see what off-roading in Southern New Mexico is all about.

-March 2026
+April 2026

 Upcoming Events